Latent semantic indexing: Why marketers don’t need to worry about it

 What is latent semantic indexing?

-Latent semantic indexing is a mathematical method for analyzing large datasets to understand the closeness of words and concepts.
-It helps information retrieval systems understand connections between words and how they fit together into concepts.
+Latent semantic indexing is an information retrieval technique and a mathematical method for analyzing large datasets to understand the closeness of words and concepts.
+It lets information retrieval systems understand connections between words and how they fit into concepts.

 In other words, let’s say you search for “healthy eating.”
-A document might not use the exact phrase “healthy eating,” but instead uses terms like “balanced diet,” “nutritious meals,” or “whole foods.”
+A document might not use the exact phrase “healthy eating” but instead uses terms like “balanced diet,” “nutritious meals,” or “whole foods.”
 These terms aren’t exact synonyms, but LSI sees them as related.
-This is because they often appear together in documents about nutrition, even if they weren’t in the original search.
+It’s because they often appear together in documents about nutrition, even if they weren’t in the original search.

 Developed in the late 1980s, latent semantic indexing marked a breakthrough in addressing two significant challenges in text search and information retrieval: polysemy (where a word has multiple meanings) and synonymy (where different words share the same meaning).